JesusTheHun/storybook-addon-remix-react-router/UPGRADE_V1_V2.md

 # Upgrade from v1 to v2

-The `v2` makes a clear distinction between routing declaration and the router location.
+The `v2` makes a clear distinction between routing declaration and the browser location.

 Here is a simplified view of the two APIs :